To Sell Ebooks Online You Need To Attract More Web Traffic

 Pay-Per-Click

-Google and Facebook offer pay-per-click advertising that can be used in a number of ways.
+Google and Facebook offer pay-per-click advertising that can be used in several ways.

-While it can become expensive, setting a modest budget for book advertising can produce sales results.
+While it is an expensive way to sell ebooks online, setting a modest budget for book advertising can produce sales results.

-While you may spend more on advertising than you make in sales, it is a good tool for increasing a book’s sales ranking or page view count on your blog.
+While you will spend more on advertising than you make in sales, it is a good tool for increasing a book’s sales ranking or page view count on your blog.

 Facebook Likes

-If your Facebook Page has only a handful of Likes, it will be difficult to increase the number organically at the beginning.
+If your Facebook Page has only a handful of Likes, increasing the number organically at the beginning will be difficult.

 Blog Tours